 It is really a question of when and how you can achieve your peak focus and efficiency.

-However, if your time zone and chosen asset do not perfectly align – you need to make changes to the way you operate, primarily the speed in which you do so.
+However, if your time zone and chosen asset do not perfectly align – you need to make changes to the way you operate, primarily the speed at which you do so.

 So the best way to operate is to be consistent in the amount of time you dedicate daily to your craft and work to combine that as best you can with the time of day during which you can be most effective.

-Anyone working in an office, or worse – on their feet in some capacity has probably learned to cast this aside as some sort of privilege that people with white-collar jobs have, but comfort is something that many traders often overlook when trying to create their ideal trading routine, and that is a mistake that should be corrected.
+Anyone working in an office, or worse – on their feet in some capacity has probably learned to cast this aside as a privilege that people with white-collar jobs have.
+Still, comfort is something that many traders often overlook when trying to create their ideal trading routine, and that is a mistake that should be corrected.

-Comfort can be expressed in many ways – If you sit it a desk – make sure it is of proper height in relation to your chair, make sure the chair itself is comfortable and does not have too much “give” (this will help avoid back discomfort which impacts your ability to sit still for extended periods of time).
+Comfort can be expressed in many ways – If you sit at a desk – make sure it is of proper height in relation to your chair.
+Also, make sure the chair is comfortable and does not have too much “give” (this will help avoid back discomfort, which impacts your ability to sit still for extended periods).

-Your chair and desk, which combine to create your work station ought to be comfortable, but not so much so that they induce slouching or sitting as you would on a sofa at the end of your day.
+Your chair and desk, which combine to create your workstation, ought to be comfortable, but not so much that they induce slouching or sitting as you would on a sofa at the end of your day.

-They should also be appropriately stationed in relation to each other so that your eyes are at a downward angle towards the screen at a minimum distance of 20 inches (50 centimeters or so) if your screen is on the larger side – you ought to have a greater distance between it and yourself.
+They should also be appropriately stationed in relation to each other so that your eyes are at a downward angle towards the screen at a minimum distance of 20 inches (50 centimeters or so).
+If your screen is on the larger side, you should have a greater distance between it and yourself.

-Your screen ought to have brightness set to the minimum which your eyes can “stomach”, and any overhead lighting should also be kept to a minimum, and if that lighting is neon – consider turning it off altogether if possible.
+Your screen should have brightness set to the minimum, which your eyes can “stomach,” Any overhead lighting should also be kept to a minimum.
+If that lighting is neon, consider turning it off altogether if possible.

-Your body is the most key element of what enables your mind to remain as sharp as you need it to be successful, best keep it comfortable as possible, which also leads us directly to the next item on our list.
+Your body is the most key element of what enables your mind to remain as sharp as you need it to be successful.
+So best keep it as comfortable as possible, leading us directly to the next item on our list.

-It is also something that we can not say is universally true because of different dietary restrictions or preferences that people have, but we can still work within those to try and create the best possible menu for the working trader, the one that will become part of any trader daily routine.
+It is also something that we can not say is universally true because of the different dietary restrictions or preferences that people have.
+However, we can still work within those to try and create the best possible menu for the working trader, the one that will become part of any trader’s daily routine.

 Let’s start with the obvious one, the one that’s probably already a part of your daily routine – Coffee – it has been known to increase awareness and concentration levels and has other positive side effects – just don’t overdo it, as it also has a wicked “downside” and can be highly addictive.